Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 Ultimately, these kinds of "reviews" don't do much good, other than to vent feelings and/or frustration because they left no way to potentially solve the issue.

-Thankfully, I have only recieved a few of these myself thus far, but it isn't a nice feeling.
+Thankfully, I have only received a few of these myself thus far, but it isn't a nice feeling.

 So, please be the user that gives a review with specific, actionable criticism on what should be improved.
 Constructive criticism, even if it's harsh, can be good.
 Hit and run negativity is not.